Skip to main content

 RPC (request/reply) is a popular pattern to implement with a messaging broker like RabbitMQ.
 Tutorial 6 demonstrates its implementation with a variety of clients.
 The typical way to do this is for RPC clients to send requests that are routed to a long lived (known) server queue.
 The RPC server(s) consume requests from this queue and then send replies to each client using the queue named by the client in the reply-to header.

 Where does the client's queue come from?
 The client can declare a single-use queue for each request-response pair.
-But this is inefficient; even a transient unreplicated queue can be expensive to create and then delete (compared with the cost of sending a message).
+But this is inefficient; even an unreplicated queue can be expensive to create and then delete (compared with the cost of sending a message).
 This is especially true in a cluster as all cluster nodes need to agree that the queue has been created, agree on its type, replication parameters, and other metadata.

 How to Use Direct Reply-to